K-1 Fiancé Visa Help

 But between you and your loved one stands a complex immigration system.
 That’s where I come in.

-Today, I’ll walk you through the full K1 Visa process, including what happens after your fiancé arrives.
+Today, I’ll walk you through the full K1 Visa process, including what happens after your fiancé(e) arrives, so stay with me until the end.

 Your application is submitted to USCIS.
-Once approved, your case is forwarded to the National Visa Center, then sent to the U.S. Embassy or Consulate nearest your fiancé.
-Your fiancé attends a consular interview.
+Once approved, your case is forwarded to the National Visa Center, then sent to the U.S. Embassy or Consulate nearest your fiancé(e).
+Your fiancé(e) attends a consular interview.
 If approved, the visa is issued, they enter the U.S., and you have 90 days to marry.

 Once USCIS approves, your case heads to the National Visa Center in New Hampshire.
 NVC assigns a case number based on the destination consulate.
 If the consulate is caught up, your case is shipped quickly.
 If not, it waits.